Asia policymakers optimistic Japan stimulus will revive growth

 "I think that capital flows are a corollary rather than an objective of their policies, likewise exchange rates are a corollary.
 The fundamental policy is one of domestic monetary policy rather than capital flows and exchange rates."

-Currencies such as the Thai baht and the Australian and New Zealand dollars -- traditional favorites of the other side of carry trade -- gained sharply.
+Currencies such as the Thai baht and the Australian and New Zealand dollars -- traditional favourites of the other side of carry trade -- gained sharply.

 The Thai currency hit 30.096 to the yen, its strongest since 2008 May.